LGM-30 Minuteman: Minuteman III (LGM-30G)

-The Minuteman III missiles used D-37D computers and completed the 1,000 missile deployment of this system.
-The initial cost of these computers ranged from about $139,000 (D-37C) to $250,000 (D-17B).
+The Minuteman III missiles use D-37D computers and complete the 1,000 missile deployment of this system.
+The initial cost of these computers range from about $139,000 (D-37C) to $250,000 (D-17B).

 The existing Minuteman III missiles have been further improved over the decades in service, with more than $7 billion spent in the 2010s to upgrade the 450 missiles.

 Specifications

 The Minuteman III has a length of 59.9 ft, weighs 79,432 lb, an operational range of 14000 km, and an accuracy of about 800 ft.

 W78 warhead

 In December 1979 the higher-yield W78 warhead (335–350 kilotons) began replacing a number of the W62s deployed on the Minuteman IIIs.
 These were delivered in the Mark 12A reentry vehicle.
 A small, unknown number of the previous Mark 12 RVs were retained operationally, however, to maintain a capability to attack more-distant targets in the south-central Asian republics of the USSR (the Mark 12 RV weighed slightly less than the Mark 12A).